Integrating JSFUnit To Your Project

 ...
 96 more

-Unfortunately there is no clean solution for such a problem in current java classloading model.
+Unfortunately, there is no clean solution for such a problem in the current Java classloading model.
 We still wait for developments to get matured enough in OSGI area for JEE.
 For the moment, we just need to add JSF 2.0 API jar to the classpath, even though we still use MyFaces implementation of JSF 1.2.
-After adding jsf-api-2.0.jar to the classpath, problem is carried to somewhere else.
-This time, JSF 2.0 classes were loaded before JSF 1.2 classes because of java class discovery mechanics.
-Classloaders process jars alphabetically and classes with same signatures in a different jar will get loaded before your actual classes.
+After adding jsf-api-2.0.jar to the classpath, the problem is carried to somewhere else.
+This time, JSF 2.0 classes were loaded before JSF 1.2 classes because of Java class discovery mechanics.
+Classloaders process jars alphabetically, and classes with the same signatures in a different jar will get loaded before your actual classes.
 We just have to rename jsf-api.jar to come after myfaces-api.jar by putting ‘z-‘ in front of its name to solve this problem as well.

-Another annoying part during JSFUnit integration was related with oldness of Cactus Framework.
-It still depends on ages old Junit 3.8.1 and if you use JUnit 4, it won’t work.
-You need to add Junit 3.8.1 jars in your classpath.
-Same jar renaming approach can be followed in order for classes with same signature in JUnit4 jar to be discovered at first place.
+Another annoying part during JSFUnit integration was related to the oldness of Cactus Framework.
+It still depends on ages-old JUnit 3.8.1, and if you use JUnit 4, it won’t work.
+You need to add JUnit 3.8.1 jars in your classpath.
+The same jar renaming approach can be followed in order for classes with the same signature in JUnit4 jar to be discovered at first place.